b8234/quickbase-conversational-ai/README.md

 # Quickbase Agent Orchestrator

-> **Note**: This is a showcase repository demonstrating a conversational AI system for Quickbase.
+> **Note**: This is a showcase repository demonstrating a agent orchestrator for Quickbase.
 It provides complete frontend and backend code but does **not** include step-by-step deployment instructions.
 Use this as a reference implementation for building your own solution.

 This project enables conversational access to Quickbase data using natural language, powered by Amazon Bedrock and AWS Lambda.
 It provides a user-friendly interface for querying, summarizing, and exporting Quickbase records, with support for both text and voice input.